CrowdedAstronaut/algorithms/coding-challenges/hackerrank/breakingRecords/README.md

 int scores[n]: points scored per game
 Returns

 int[2]: An array with the numbers of times she broke her records.
-Index is for breaking most points records, and index is for breaking least points records.
+Index 0 is for breaking most points records, and index 1 is for breaking least points records.
 Input Format

-The first line contains an integer , the number of games.
+The first line contains an integer n, the number of games.
-The second line contains space-separated integers describing the respective values of .
+The second line contains space-separated integers describing the respective values of score0, score1, .... scoreN-1.

-Constraints

 Sample Input 0